FurrySparkle/surplex-io.github.io/software.md

 Unfinished: functional_test

 Once you have passed the `function_test.exe`, please start SteamVR with your VR headset ready.
 Then, you can go ahead to start `main.exe`.
-Please kindly wait for 5-10 seconds for the shoes to connect to your computer, then, you will see trackers connected to your SteamVR as follow:
+Please wait for 5-10 seconds for the shoes to connect to your computer, then, you will see trackers connected to your SteamVR as follow:

-At the same time, `thread_mc` will output the current battery level, and data transmission quality.
+At the same time, `main.exe` will output the current battery level, and data transmission quality.

 That's it, enjoy!